 Community Education is delivered all over Ireland by a range of providers including Education and Training Boards and independently managed not for profit groups.
 It takes place in a wide variety of community projects, resource centres, voluntary organisations etc.

 Community education in the ETBs is co-ordinated by Community Education Facilitators.
 Contact your local ETB for more information.
 AONTAS also supports the work of community education groups outside of the ETB structure through the Community Education Network.

 AONTAS is the Community Education Network in Ireland.
 It has 140 community education provider members.
 AONTAS estimates that there are approximately 200,000 adults involved in formal and further education programmes around the country.

-AONTAS recently announced a new online support for adult learners called One Step Up which aims to assist adults to access further education and training in their communities.
+AONTAS co-ordinates an online support for adult learners called One Step Up which aims to assist adults to access further education and training in their communities.